What are the data subjects' rights?

 Personal data will only be used and stored to the extent necessary to reply to the query. eu-LISA's DPO will make his or her best efforts to provide an answer within a reasonable time, within a period that will not exceed 3 months.

-Exercise your rights or lodge a complaint related to the Eurodac, SIS II or VIS systems
+Exercise your rights or lodge a complaint related to the Eurodac, SIS or VIS systems

-eu-LISA is the European Union Agency that provides technical and operational expertise in order to manage the Eurodac System, the Schengen Information System II (SIS II) and the Visa Information System (VIS) amongst others.
+eu-LISA is the European Union Agency that provides technical and operational expertise in order to manage Eurodac, the Schengen Information System (SIS) and the Visa Information System (VIS) amongst others.

-However, eu-LISA does not access the information in Eurodac records, SIS II records or VISA applications.
+However, eu-LISA does not access the information in Eurodac records, SIS records or VISA applications.

 National authorities of the Member States and Associated Countries directly manage the information for which they are responsible.